 Take care of your hands, naturally!
-Make your own hand lotion with simple, all-natural ingredients.
+Make your own non greasy hand cream with simple, all-natural ingredients.
 This non-sticky lightweight lotion with aloe vera gel makes your hands feel like kitten paws in no time.

 You know what gets my DIY heart excited?
 Words like linseed mucilage.

 This product normally calls for a gel made of linseeds or flaxseeds.
 So I spend my Sunday afternoon making goo from seeds.

 The only problem is, this mixture spoils after about two weeks.
 Even if you keep it in the fridge.
 And we don’t want that!
 That’s why I changed it for another amazing gel and I snuck in the flaxseeds somewhere else.